 What if you find out you’re losing positions to candidates who are more educated than you?
 Is it time to go back to school already?
 Not necessarily: Certifications can put you over the top.

-Getting certified is a lot like taking an online course.
-You’ll need to listen carefully to the lessons and score high enough on a standardized test in order to pass.
+Getting certified is a lot, like taking an online course.
+You’ll need to listen carefully to the lessons and score high enough on a standardized test to pass.
 Use your online calendar to make time to research certifications and study up.

 Certifications exist in every field.
+But, with all of your learning, learn how to be emotionally intelligent — work on it all the time.
 If you studied nursing, for example, you can get CPR-certified.
 If you’re a marketer, HubSpot offers certifications in content marketing, inbound marketing, and more.
 Google Cloud certifications are in demand among developers.

 6. Embrace Workshops